 In April 2022, our partner CSL Vifor initiated the commercialization of KORSUVA injection in the United States.
 The launch was initially driven by independent and mid-size dialysis organizations coupled with product stocking at the wholesaler level.
 In the third quarter of 2022, large dialysis organizations, or LDOs, came on-line driving a significant quarter-to-quarter increase in order volume from the wholesaler.
 This stocking at the clinic level, particularly from Fresenius Medical Care, or FMC, resulted in significant subsequent quarterly revenue fluctuations.
-In the third quarter of 2023, FMC decided to reallocate all remaining clinic level inventory within its network of clinics resulting in limited revenues in the fourth quarter of 2023 and during the three months ended March 31, 2024 and no revenue in the three months ended June 30, 2024.
+In the third quarter of 2023, FMC decided to reallocate all remaining clinic level inventory within its network of clinics resulting in limited revenues in the fourth quarter of 2023 and the nine months ended September 30, 2024.